Aleutian tern: Habitat

 The Aleutian tern usually lives in partially vegetated sandy beaches and grassy meadows, mossy boglands and marshes, either on isolated rocky islands or along coasts, often near river mouths.
 The Aleutian tern is pelagic when it is not breeding.

 Status

-Trends in the Aleutian tern distribution indicates that overall, the species seems to undergo rapid declines over generations.
+Trends in the Aleutian tern distribution indicate that overall, the species seems to undergo rapid declines over generations.
 Indeed, the numbers at known colonies in Alaska have declined 8.1% annually since 1960, which corresponds to 92.9% over three generations, with large colonies experiencing greater declines than small colonies.
 The Aleutian tern has therefore been listed as a "Vulnerable" species.
 Precise factors of declines are unclear but likely include habitat modification, predation, egg harvesting and human disturbance.
 Moreover, wintering area in Southeast Asia could be related to breeding population declines because this region undergoes several ecological stresses from unregulated fishing, coastal development, and pollution.
 Aleutian terns are very sensitive to disturbance at colonies and may seasonally or even permanently abandon their colonies in response to human disturbance.